turbaevsky/indicators/doc/PI_DB_TS.md

 - Statistic Type must be "Quartiles"
 - For CRE, Reactor must be a specific reactor type (AGR, BWR, LWCGR, PHWR, or PWR)
 - For FLR, Reactor must be "All Reactors"
-- Data Set must have all available regional centers selected
+- Data Set must have all available regional centres selected

 Mean Performance: To display SP1, SP2, or SP5 mean performance target and result on a trend chart, the following must be selected:

 - Reports Period must be "36 Months"
 - Statistic Type must be "Mean"
 - For SP1 or SP2, Reactor must be a specific reactor type (AGR, BWR, LWCGR, PHWR, or PWR)
-- Data Set must have all available regional centers selected
+- Data Set must have all available regional centres selected

 ![](pic/trend5.PNG)
 ![](pic/trend6.PNG)